aakers24/THM/Paths/SOC1/SOC1.md

 * Correlation rules are the rules used when analyzing ingested data.
 These are logical statements correlation to certain events.
 E.g. login attempts in a set period of time or "If the log is windows and event ID is <EventID>, trigger an alert for <Event>". *Basically just what you'd think based on previous "rules" discussed in the path.*

 * Rules often need to be tuned and are subject to company policies.
 Alerts that aren't false positives are investigated by the SOC or equivalent.

 ---

+### ELK 101

+* ELK is an open-source tech stack used as a SIEM solution consisting of Elasticsearch, Logstash, and Kibana.

+    * Elasticsearch is an open-source search and analytics engine.
+It is text-based and stores documents in JSON format.
+It supports RESTful API interaction.

+    * Logstash is an open-source server-side data processing pipeline.
+It ingests data from multiple sources simultaneously, transforms it, and sends it to a destination such as a "stash" like Elasticsearch.

+        * The Logstash config file is split into 3 parts.

+            * Input - The source of the data to be ingested.

+            * Filter - Options used to normalize the ingested information.

+            * Output - Where the filtered information is sent.

+    * Kibana is an open-source, web-based data visualization dashboard for Elasticsearch.

+    * Beats is an open-source host-based agent that is a Data-shipper which is used to transfer data from endpoints to Elasticsearch.

+* Kibana Query Language (KQL) is a query language used to search ingested information in Elasticsearch.
+Lucene Query Language is also supported.

+---